The question of whether to bulk or cut if you are skinny fat can be a difficult one.

 Not Having Enough Muscle Mass

 One of the most common reasons for being skinny fat is simply not having enough muscle mass.
-This can be the result of not doing any type of resistance training, following not the most optimal workout program or not following one at all.
+This can be the result of not doing any type of resistance training, not following an optimal workout program or not following one at all.

 Thus, the best way you could avoid the skinny fat look is to decrease your level of body fat by increasing the overall amount of muscle mass.
 As a result, when you have muscle, you will look better at the same body fat percentage as another person but with less muscle mass.